osmlab/osm-auth/README.md

 5. Fill in the form & submit
 6. Copy & Paste the client ID, secret, redirect URI and scope(s) into the osmAuth config object as below

+👉 Important:
+- Remember to copy the `client_secret` after setting up your application.
+It won't be available later.
+- The "Redirect URIs" are URIs that OSM is allowed to redirect the user back to.
+You can supply multiple Redirect URIs separated by spaces, and change them later.
+- Redirect URIs must use `https`, except for `127.0.0.1`, which may use `http`

 ### Example

 ```js